Kristy-H-Thompson/wheelsToWindshield/README.md

 - WHEN I have created a new vehicle or selected an existing vehicle, THEN I can perform actions with that vehicle
 - WHEN I perform an action with a vehicle, THEN I see the result of the action in the command-line
 - WHEN I complete the process of performing an action, THEN I can perform additional actions until I choose to exit

+## Reasources
+ - Reasource used to figue out how to use super: https://www.typescriptlang.org/docs/handbook/classes.html
+ - Reasource used for definite assignment assertion: https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html